October 10, 2019

 No plan is complete without a communications strategy.
 Ultimately, the people who are affected by a change are the ones responsible for its success, so creating a change communication strategy is crucial.

-Treat this template as a living document.
+Treat this change management plan template as a living document.
 As you confront resistance to change and overcome obstacles, you will need to add communication actions to your plan.

 This Change Management Communications Plan Template includes: